 Hey there, I’m Jade Solomon Curtis.
 I’m a dance artist and choreographer.

-I integrate classical and African-American vernacular movements with mixed-media and Hip Hop culture.
-Through the lens of a contemporary black woman, my works ponder tradition and reinvention, social justice, social constructs as well as intuition and logic- often resulting in the subversion of an idea.
+I integrate Black vernacular movements with contemporary dance, technology and Hip Hop culture.
+Through the lens of a contemporary Black woman, my works ponder tradition and reinvention, social justice, social constructs as well as intuition and logic- often resulting in the subversion of an idea.